 If you are injured in the course of doing your job, that injury will typically be covered by workers’ compensation.
-However, just because you are injured on the job does not automatically mean that injury will be covered.
+However, just because you are injured on the job does not automatically mean that injury will be covered — there are exceptions to workers’ compensation.
 Some injuries – such as those that result from starting a fight on the job or blatantly disregarding safety rules – are not recognized by workers’ compensation law as legitimate work-related injuries.

 Fighting on the Job

 You and a co-worker were talking when a difference of opinion escalated beyond all reason and you ended up in a physical altercation – one that you started.
 You sustained some bad cuts and bruises as well as a fall that injured your back.
 Is that kind of injury eligible for workers’ compensation?